edgd1er/ntopng-docker/README.md

 * two tags: dev-latest for latest nightly (armhf, adm64), stable-latest for latest stable (amd64)
 * as of 2021/04/21, ntop version is v.4.2 for stable, 4.3 for nightly.
 * For the moment, no stable armhf version is available.

+Docker tags:
+    - latest: from  repository
+    - nightly-latest: from nightly repository

 armhf latest version is here: https://packages.ntop.org/RaspberryPI/buster_pi/armhf/ntopng/